nova-framework/docs/preface/overview-and-change-log.md

 Please report any bugs.

+## 3.78.23

+Updated permissions handling for the Modules
+Swapped using `DeletePermissionsTrait` and `CreatePermissionsTrait` for `ManagePermissionsTrait`

 ## 3.78.22

 Backend is re-organized, with modules for Users, Roles, Permissions, Messages and the System module became Platform.